slawekradzyminski/awesome-testing.com/contact.md

 </form>

-My company is called 'Sławomir Radzymiński Consulting' as is registered in Poland.
+My company is called 'Sławomir Radzymiński Consulting', which is registered in Poland.

 - VAT: PL8133497877
 - IBAN: PL83124022941111001110056282